Skip to main content

 Four State Highway Safety Offices received a total of $120,000 in funding in 2025 :

-• Vermont - to conduct hands-on training through “green labs,” an innovative and successful training model where law enforcement officers can observe the real-time effects of cannabis on volunteers in a safe, controlled setting
+• Through a grant from the Vermont Agency of Transportation, the Vermont Criminal Justice Council will give its Drug Recognition Experts hands-on training through “green labs,” an innovative and successful training model where officers can observe the real-time effects of cannabis on volunteers in a safe, controlled setting.
+This practical approach will help officers better recognize the signs of impairment, improve roadway safety and reduce crashes involving drug-impaired drivers.

-• Wyoming - to provide a County Sheriff’s Office with new breathalyzers and train all patrol deputies on the new equipment to ensure consistent, accurate roadside testing
+• The Wyoming Department of Transportation (WYDOT) will provide the Teton County Sheriff’s Office with new breathalyzers and train all patrol deputies on the new equipment to ensure consistent, accurate roadside testing.
+Through community education events and a media campaign, WYDOT will also raise awareness about drug- and alcohol-impaired driving, encourage safer driving behaviors and support long-term cultural change around impaired driving.

 Since 2016, Responsibility.org has awarded $1.199 million to states.